 - Hearing loss and damage from excessive noise in the workplace

-As highlighted above, countless different workplace accidents can lead to injuries of varying severity.
-Unfortunately, some of the most common claims that solicitors deal with are for accidents and injuries that we see happen again and again in specific industries, such as:
+As highlighted above, there are many different types of workplace accidents that can lead to injuries of varying severity.
+Unfortunately, some of the most common claims that injury lawyers deal with are for accidents and injuries that we see happen again and again in specific industries, such as:

-The construction industry is renowned for being high risk because of the use of heavy machinery, vehicles and labour intensive nature of the work.
+The construction industry is renowned for being high-risk because of the use of heavy machinery and vehicles and the labour-intensive nature of the work.
 For this reason, there are many specific regulations put in place by the government to help ensure that the construction sector is as safe as possible.
 But even with such health and safety rules and regulations in place, construction and building site workers are still particularly vulnerable to injury.